Kiaticara/KiarasJsonLibrary/README.md

 Notes:

-- Supports utf8 only
+- Supports utf8 only.
-- \0 (NULL character) is not supported
+- \0 (null-terminator) is not supported.
+- Unquoted object keys/names are able to parsed.

 ## Headers